PrabhatKumarRai/CheckMeta/README.md

 ### v1.3.0
 * Option to Generate meta tags.
 * Modify the fetched meta data and generate meta tags with updated data.
-* Update social image preview if the social image is modifed.
+* Update social image preview if the social image is modified.
 * Except social card preview, all the sections would be displayed as empty, if they are empty.
-Social card preview would not be shown if the meta tags and og tags are missing
+Social card preview would not be shown if the meta tags and OG (OpenGraph) tags are missing
-* Code optimization to make the application faster.
+* Code optimization to make the application lighter and faster.
 * Bug fixes and improvements.

 ### v1.2.0